-- patients with unresectable or metastatic melanoma, as a single agent or in combination with ipilimumab.
-(1.1) - patients with melanoma with lymph node involvement or metastatic disease who have undergone complete resection, in the adjuvant setting.
-(1.2) Non-Small Cell Lung Cancer (NSCLC) - adult patients with metastatic non-small cell lung cancer expressing PD-L1 (≥1%) as determined by an FDA-approved test, with no EGFR or ALK genomic tumor aberrations, as first-line treatment in combination with ipilimumab.
-(1.3) - adult patients with metastatic or recurrent non-small cell lung cancer with no EGFR or ALK genomic tumor aberrations as first-line treatment, in combination with ipilimumab and 2 cycles of platinum-doublet chemotherapy.
-(1.3) - patients with metastatic non-small cell lung cancer and progression on or after platinum-based chemotherapy.
+- adult patients with resectable (tumors 24 cm or node positive) non-small cell lung cancer in the neoadjuvant setting, in combination with platinum-doublet chemotherapy.
+(1.3) - adult patients with metastatic non-small cell lung cancer expressing PD-L1 (≥1%) as determined by an FDA-approved test, with no EGFR or ALK genomic tumor aberrations, as first-line treatment in combination with ipilimumab.
+(1.4) - adult patients with metastatic or recurrent non-small cell lung cancer with no EGFR or ALK genomic tumor aberrations as first-line treatment, in combination with ipilimumab and 2 cycles of platinum-doublet chemotherapy.
+(1.4) - patients with metastatic non-small cell lung cancer and progression on or after platinum-based chemotherapy.
 Patients with EGFR or ALK genomic tumor aberrations should have disease progression on FDA-approved therapy for these aberrations prior to receiving OPDIVO.
-(1.3)
+(1.4)